- Canada Emergency Wage Subsidy

 - As the individual has ceased working as of March 21, 2020, and has not received any income in respect of their work after March 21, 2020, they would have 14 consecutive days during which they had ceased working prior to April 11, 2020.

 - The individual should be eligible for the $2,000 income support for the period March 15 – April 11, 2020

-- If a business owner that historically remunerates themselves through dividends or capital gains is required to close their business due to COVID-19, they must pay themselves a salary of at least $5,000 before they are eligible to claim this benefit.
+- If a business owner that historically remunerated themselves through dividends is required to close their business due to COVID-19, they must pay themselves a salary of at least $5,000 before they are eligible to claim this benefit.

 - Individuals can claim this benefit even if they are eligible to receive EI, however they cannot benefit from this benefit if they have received an EI benefit with respect to the 14 days that they have ceased working.

 - EI applications for individuals ceasing work on or after March 15, 2020 will be directed through the CERB program.
 If the individual is still unemployed after receiving the maximum benefit from the CERB program they would be eligible to apply for EI.
 This is occurring even if the benefit under EI would be higher than the benefit under CERB.

 CEBA loans have opened for businesses that do not have payroll.
 Previously these loans were only open for businesses that had between 20K and 1.5M of payroll.

 The full details of the program can be found at https://ceba-cuec.ca/